mlswg/mls-architecture/draft-ietf-mls-architecture.md

 At the cryptographic level, clients (and by extension members in groups) have equal permissions.
-For instance, any member can add another client to a group.
+For instance, any member can add or remove another client in a group.
 This is in contrast to some designs in which there is a single group controller who can modify the group.
 MLS is compatible with having group administration restricted to certain users, but we assume that those restrictions are enforced by authentication and access control at the application layer.
 Thus, for instance, while it might be technically possible for any member to send a message adding a new client to a group, the group might have the policy that only certain members are allowed to make